xdevplatform/search-tweets-python/examples/readme.md

 The other points that you will have to set in the program are your endpoint, the api you want to use.
 There are functions to generate correct API endpoints from this info as well as flags to use the `counts` endpoint instead of the regular endpoint.

 The following cell demonstrates the basic setup that will be referenced throughout your program's session.
+Note that any method of storing your credentials is valid here; I am using environment variables for ease of use.

 ```python